 - 10.1 Mark the water meniscus on the side of the sample bottle for later determination of sample volume.
-Pour the entire sample into a 2-L separatory funnel. - 10.2 Add 60 mL 15% (v/v) methylene chloride in hexane to the sample bottle, seal, and shake 30 seconds to rinse the inner walls.
+Pour the entire sample into a 2-L separatory funnel. - 10.2 Add 60 mL methylene chloride to the sample bottle, seal, and shake 30 seconds to rinse the inner walls.
 Transfer the solvent to the separatory funnel and extract the sample by shaking the funnel for 2 minutes with periodic venting to release excess pressure.
 Allow the organic layer to separate from the water phase for a minimum of 10 minutes.
 If the emulsion interface between layers is more than one-third the volume of the solvent layer, the analyst must employ mechanical techniques to complete the phase separation.
 The optimum technique depends upon the sample, but may include stirring, filtration of the emulsion through glass wool, centrifugation, or other physical methods.
-Drain the aqueous phase into a 1000-mL Erlenmeyer flask and collect the extract in a 250-mL Erlenmeyer flask.
-Return the aqueous phase to the separatory funnel. - 10.3 Add a second 60-mL volume of 15% methylene chloride in hexane to the sample bottle and repeat the extraction procedure a second time, combining the extracts in the 250-mL Erlenmeyer flask.
-Perform a third extraction in the same manner. - 10.4 Assemble a Kuderna-Danish (K-D) concentrator by attaching a 10-mL concentrator tube to a 500- mL evaporative flask.
+Collect the methylene chloride extract in a 250-mL Erlenmeyer flask. - 10.3 Add a second 60 mL volume of methylene chloride to the sample bottle and repeat the extraction procedure a second time, combining the extracts in the Erlenmeyer flask.
+Perform a third extraction in the same manner. - 10.4 Assemble a Kuderna-Danish (K-D) concentrator by attaching a 10-mL concentrator tube to a 500-mL evaporative flask.
 Other concentration devices or techniques may be used in place of the K-D if the requirements of Section 8.2 are met. - 10.5 Pour the combined extract through a drying column containing about 10 cm of anhydrous sodium sulfate, and collect the extract in the K-D concentrator.
-Rinse the Erlenmeyer flask and column with 20 to 30 mL of hexane to complete the quantitative transfer. - 10.6 Add one or two clean boiling chips to the evaporative flask and attach a three-ball Snyder column.
+Rinse the Erlenmeyer flask and column with 20 to 30 mL of methylene chloride to complete the quantitative transfer. - 10.6 Add one or two clean boiling chips to the evaporative flask and attach a three-ball Snyder column.
 Prewet the Snyder column by adding about 1 mL methylene chloride to the top.
-Place the K-D apparatus on a hot water bath, 80 to 85°C, so that the concentrator tube is partially immersed in the hot water, and the entire lower rounded surface of the flask is bathed with hot vapor.
+Place the K-D apparatus on a hot water bath, 60 to 65°C, so that the concentrator tube is partially immersed in the hot water, and the entire lower rounded surface of the flask is bathed with hot vapor.
 Adjust the vertical position of the apparatus and the water temperature as required to complete the concentration in 15 to 20 minutes.
 At the proper rate of distillation, the balls of the column will actively chatter but the chambers will not flood with condensed solvent.
 When the apparent volume of liquid reaches 1 mL, remove the K-D apparatus and allow it to drain and cool for at least 10 minutes.